JuanCarlosAguilarB/backend_erp/readme.md

-# Django Rest Framework Backend template Project  using Docker
+# Django Rest Framework Backend for Enterprise resource planning (ERP)

-This is a Django Rest Framework template project that uses Docker to manage the development and **production** environment.
+This is a Django Rest Framework template backend project that uses Docker to manage the development and **production** environment.
 Additionally, it includes configuration for Dockerizing the database.

 ## Prerequisites